- Lose your job through no fault of your own OR quit with good cause related to the work or the employer.

 Tracking Your Claim & Benefits

-Claims – Click “View Claim Status.”
-Or call your Regional Claims Center and choose “Claimant Information" from the menu options.
-Use these resources to see whether your UI benefits have been paid, when they have been paid and how they have been paid.
+Claims – Click My Account/Claim Status or call the Regional Claims Center for your area and when asked for the purpose of your call, say Claim Inquiry.
+These resources are available 24 hours a day to see if unemployment benefits have been paid, when they have been paid and how they have been paid.
 To see if benefits have been released to your debit card, check the DES resources first.
 Benefits are normally available on your debit card after 5:30 p.m. on the day they are released (Monday - Friday).

 Benefits – To check your debit card balance and view your entire transaction history visit www.mo-access.com, or call 888-775-3445.
 You are only allowed three free calls per week and will be charged 50 cents per call after that.
 The Internet is always free.